 How to Cite a Press Release in APA

-The American Psychological Association also created its guide to the style of citing links to the press release.
+The American Psychological Association also created its guide to the style of citing links to a press release.
 Citation using this technique is used in the fields of sociology, anthropology, and psychology.

 - The author or name of the organization.
 It is important to know the source of the release.